PIX3LFLUX/HSmartKArt-EE/README.md

 ```

 #### XML configuration file
-The configuration of the MQTT Bridges is described using the
+The configuration of the CAN-to-MQTT Bridges is described using the
 [Extensible Markup Language (XML)](https://www.w3.org/XML/).
 The provided XML configuration
 file `config.xml` applies for a CAN-to-MQTT Bridge.
 It has only one line.
 For easy reading the
 `config_formatted.xml` file is provided.